HiveCase/layered-representation-of-images/README.md

 ## 6. Parallax: the payoff of complete layers

-Because the layers are complete, they can be shifted independently at depth-scaled rates to synthesise camera motion from a single still — near layers move more, far layers move less:
+Because the layers are complete, they can be shifted independently at depth-scaled rates to synthesise camera motion from a single still, where near layers move more and far layers move less:

 ![Parallax animation](assets/anim_parallax.gif)